Rocks and Geology Around Las Vegas

 Metamorphic Rocks

-The type of metamorphic rock that results from the process depends on the original rock and the degree and type of metamorphism.
+The type of metamorphic rock that results from the heat-pressure process depends on the original rock and the degree and type of alteration.
 For example, sandstone changes to quartzite, clay-rich sedimentary rocks change to schist, and granite changes to gneiss.
 Limestone is chemically changed to dolomite when some of the calcium carbonate is replaced with magnesium carbonate.

 Google Ads